RDjarbeng/RDjarbeng/_posts/2025-02-17-is-the-davis-solar-radiation-sensor-overpriced.md

 ## Product Overview

-- **Price:** Around €232.74, although this can vary based on where and when you buy it.
+- **Price:** At the time of writing this post, around €232.74, although this can vary based on where and when you buy it.
 - **Features:**
 - Measures solar radiation for calculating evapotranspiration (ET) and Temperature/Humidity/Sun/Wind (THSW) Index.
 - Utilizes a diffuser element for accurate cosine response.